GRADUATE PROGRAM FACULTY

-Graduate Faculty for the Master's and Ph.D. in Biological Sciences integrated programs are listed alphabetically below under their respective departments.
-A brief description of their area of research expertise also is given.
+Graduate Faculty for the Master's and Ph.D. in Biological Sciences programs are listed alphabetically below.
+These faculty may mentor students and serve on student supervisory committees.
+There are faculty listed with primary appointments in other departments and Carolinas Medical Centers who may also mentor a student in our program and serve on student supervisory committees.
+These faculty are listed under their respective departments.
+A brief description of area of research expertise also is given.
 Click on each name to view more information.

 Department of Biological Sciences